 We made it to Oasis Sangalle at about 8:30 p.m., checked into rustic cabins, and ate dinner.
 The accommodation was basic – no heat or hot water – but the bed was comfortable.
 I was so exhausted, a bed of nails would have seemed cozy!
 A hot shower would have been nice, but a cold one was good too.
 The next morning, we had to hike back up to the top of the canyon to be at the small town of Cabanaconde by 9:00 a.m. and catch the daily bus to Chivay – what goes down must eventually come back up!
 The extremely steep uphill trail was similar to the vertical downhill we easily hiked the previous morning.
 Knowing I couldn’t hike back up the canyon in 3 hours, I decided to hire a donkey and ride out instead.

-It will take time to absorb the ride and experiencing first-hand donkey etiquette, chain of command, and poo.
-Basically, I was at the mercy of the donkey.
-My donkey’s name was Pepe.
-The owner runs his donkeys up and down the canyon – bringing supplies to the village and transporting heavy trekker backpacks.
-He makes the trip almost every day.
+It will take time to mentally absorb the ride and experiencing first-hand donkey etiquette, chain of command, and poo… Basically, I was at the donkey’s mercy.
+My donkey’s name was Pepe ;o).
+The owner runs his donkeys up and down the canyon ferrying village supplies and transporting trekker backpacks.
+He makes the trip almost daily.